Lambosaurus/Vacuum-of-Sol/timeline.md

 ## 2341 - Destruction of The Dame de Grace

-The SAS Dame-de-Grace of the Sol Armada, along with 712 souls, was destroyed by sabotage while docked at the [Lalande C](./glossary/local-systems.md#lalande-c) orbital station for repairs.
+The culmination of several terrorist attempts in [Lalande](./Glossary/local-systems.md#lalande), The SAS Dame-de-Grace of the Sol Armada, along with 712 souls, was destroyed by sabotage while docked at the [Lalande C](./glossary/local-systems.md#lalande-c) orbital station.

 This is the first Sol Armada vessel destroyed proper in 100 years.